 What About Sending a Postcard or Letter?

 This is surprisingly easy to do overseas, so if you need to keep in touch by letter or simply want to send a postcard to let somebody know you're thinking about them, you don't need to panic.
-There are post offices across the planet and I've never struggled to find one anywhere in the world.
+There are post offices across the planet.
 If you need to send a postcard, you can usually buy stamps from the tourist shops where you can buy them.
 Once you have a stamp, you can take it to a post office or simply place it in a postbox that you've spotted around town.

 This article has been edited and updated by Lauren Juliff.